Community Food Programs

 Anybody can take what they need, and/or drop off food*

 Free, open 24/7 at 1330 Fairfield Road.

 *Please note this is only for non-perishable foods and hygiene items.
-Please no clothing, perishable foods or expired foods.
+Please no clothing or opened, perishable, or expired foods.
 Thank you!

 In December 2020, a local resident, helped by her neighbours, installed this pantry based on the same format as the little book libraries.